pankajexpressian/nagp_client_side_architecture/README.md

 - All apps are now running.
 Use the container app running at http://localhost:3000 to validate the functionality.
-- Inside the insurance folder under src folder you’ll see a file named seeder.js.
-Open it and copy any of the email Id from the static user.
+- Inside the container folder under src folder you’ll see a file named [Seeder.js](https://github.com/pankajexpressian/nagp_client_side_architecture/blob/main/container/src/Seeder.js)
+.
+Open it and copy any of the email Id from the static users.
 - Ender the copied email id on the login screen and click login.
+- Or, you can copy any of the below emails and sign-in
+- arjun.patel@example.com
+- pj@abc.com

-## Please note, having node js and npm installed on your machine is a must to run React app.
+## Please note, having node js and npm installed on your machine is a must to run this app.